devemin/Unity-ROS-MiniPupper-Tutorial/README.md

 - Install git software (https://git-scm.com/downloads) for importing Unity asset.
 - Clone this repository, and Open the project.
 The first time, some assets downloads would be performed.

+- And If you want to build Android App, Android build Module (in Unity) / Android SDK is required.

 ### Network
 These client have to connect the same network.